July & August In Saugatuck

 You’ve arrived!
 Head straight to Farm House Deli and find everything you need for your picnic basket: salads, cheese, crackers, sandwiches, specialty sodas and more.
 Chef Christine Ferris’ insists on working with what’s fresh at the Farm Market, today!
 That means every bite will taste like Summer.

 Next, drive directly to Douglas Beach and snag one of the free parking places at the top of the stairs.
-Head on down, sink your toes in the sand, and say hello to the good life!
+Try the award-winning Oval Beach, or hike in to the beach at the Saugatuck Dunes State Park.
+No matter where … it’s time.
+Sink your toes in the sand, and say hello to the good life!
 Settle in for a picnic.
 Stroll along the singing sands.
 Skip Stones.
 Dive in and refresh.
 Forget you ever had a care in the world.

 2. Explore Downtown Saugatuck |Free Parking At Wickwood

 We know one of the complaints about visiting Saugatuck on a busy Summer weekend.
 Parking.
-No worries for you!
+Life’s too short for hassles!
 Ease on into Wickwood’s private parking lot.
-Hassle Free.
-Toll Free.
+There’s a free space waiting for you.

 As you stroll through downtown for your sneak peek (don’t worry, there will be more time for shopping, later!), notice its lack of chain stores and restaurants.
 Your first stop, before they close up at 3:00, should be the Green Market in the parking lot at the Saugatuck Art Center (SCA).
 Find fresh produce, plants, herbs, flowers, jams, syrup, breads, gourmet baked goods and more.